gs-ts/TrackMyPath/README.md

 - pictures are shown in a list, and user can scroll through the stream
 - one button start/stop, on each start the previous stream of photos gets wiped

-*please create a Flickr account and use your own api key.
+*Please create a Flickr account and use your own api key.
 Add it in the FlickrService file.*

 ---

 ### MVVM pattern with Clean architecture (as much as possible) developed with Kotlin.